AriFordsham/GHCWiki/commentary/compiler/new-code-gen-stupidity.md

 ```

 This is mentioned at the very top of `cmm-notes`.
+This was a bug in the stack layout code that I have fixed.

 ## Sp is generally stupid